Before You Start…

 In contrast, Stack E is expected to take 3 microseconds, but there is a 15.8% chance that it'll take more than 4 microseconds.
 So Stack E is the worst option.

-Stack W will take (at most) 4 microseconds as always.
+Stack W will take (at most) 4 microseconds, as always.

 Stack A, however, could have been “saving up” time to use later.
-Thus, in the worse case all the amortized time it charged us could have been saved, and now it's decided to use it.
-In that case, the time used so far is zero, and time for this step is 600 million microseconds, or 10 minutes.
+Thus, in the worst case all the amortized time it charged us could have been saved, and now it's decided to use it.
+In that case, the time used so far is zero, and the time for this step is 600 million microseconds, or 10 minutes.
 Even if it only actually banked one of those microseconds each time to use later, we could still be waiting five minutes.

 They shouldn't call it amortization, they should call it procrastination!